ktorio/ktor-documentation/topics/creating_web_socket_chat.md

 </p>
 </microformat>

-In this hands-on, we will learn how to create a simple chat application which uses WebSockets.
+In this tutorial, we will learn how to create a simple chat application which uses WebSockets.
 We will develop both the client and server application using [Ktor](https://ktor.io/) – an asynchronous Kotlin framework for creating web applications.

 ## What we will build